riolaf05/aws-langchain-rag/README.md

-# Setup on GCP Cloud RUN
+# Setup on FastAPI app on GCP Cloud RUN

 1. Create exports